fconstancias/metabaRpipe/README.md

 		Show this help message and exit
 ```

-To illustrate this we can update the phyloseq object we generated using the [Human Oral Microbiome Database](https://www.homd.org/).
+To illustrate this we can update the taxonomic classification of the ASV from the phyloseq object we generated using the [Human Oral Microbiome Database](https://www.homd.org/).

 ```bash
 conda activate metabaRpipe